 That pursuit, of course, is easier said than done – we’ve written about how intricate that goal can be here.
 Every organization must assess the maturity of their procurement, and then proceed to establish a set of best practices based on that maturity.
 No two organizations are the same, so assessing the state of one’s own procurement and purchasing departments is critical.

-Although, good procurement processes is something all organizations should strive for, we often discuss procurement and purchasing as processes of for-profit enterprises.
+Although good procurement processes are something all organizations should strive for, we often discuss procurement and purchasing as processes of for-profit enterprises.

 That is, of course, only half the story: non-profit organizations must too – if not more so – establish sound procurement and purchasing policies because they often depend on government grants and tax subsidies.
 Loose spending of the public purse is never a good idea (although one that is too often done, though often by public bodies, not just non-profits).